Imagining Gender Futures in Uganda – IMAGENU

 The overall purpose of IMAGENU is to enhance research capacity by generating new knowledge about how changing patterns of gender partnerships relate to livelihood, education, and reproductive and mental health issues.
 This will contribute to development of relevant social gender policies, and create debate in the wider public.

 The project design is comparative and will draw mainly on qualitative methods, investigating post-conflict northern Uganda and eastern Uganda.
-IMAGENU will focus on
+IMAGENU will focus on 4 overall questions:

 1. How do men and women imagine futures of marriage and child filiation in light of current far reaching changes in patterns of partnership?